-Incoming EU regulations on AI: why you need to prioritize the adoption of Causal AI
+Incoming EU regulations on Enterprise AI: why you need to prioritize the adoption of Causal AI

 The EU has just released a new regulatory proposal meant to tackle the usage of ML/AI models within the union.
 Any company that deploys models that are considered high risk will fall within the scope of the regulations.

 One of the requirements is having human oversight.
 For humans to truly appreciate how AI works, there needs to be a layer of transparency — essentially looking under the hood of algorithms.
 A lot of existing AL/ML solutions are black-box solutions, which means organizations are unable to connect the dots as to how these machines reach certain decisions.
 This can lead to disastrous mis-performance and unfair outcomes.
 The regulation is pushing organizations to become more accountable for the AI machines they are deploying, which is pivotal as AI plays an increasingly significant role in business decision-making.
 Causal AI could be the key to providing transparent and accountable decision-making AI for businesses.

 The proposals would be a major step-change for the industry.
 They are putting in place a set framework which businesses need to adhere to when using AI models: organizations will now have to become more critical of AI models to mitigate risks.
 Pseudo-explainability solutions — like Shapley values — aren’t expected to be accepted by regulators.

 It’s important to emphasize what we mean by explainability.
 Currently, there are tools available to attempt to inspect black-box AI systems, but these are ex post pseudo-explainability tools: we can try to inspect the answers that the models are given after they are trained, but without any assurance that they will always give sensible answers to the same question.
 Next-generation models should be more scientific in their reasoning.
 They should have an embedded set of core principles and assumptions that are never violated: explainability should be an ex-ante concept.